 We get questions every day about how those affected can cope.
 We often act as a kind of counselor and comforter and offer encouragement.
 Because you realize that even in the social media sphere, the community really strengthens.

-Britta: My tip is actually always: You get the diagnosis.
-Let it affect you and take a few days.
-Grieve sometimes and be angry.
-Be emotional.
-Take the right to be really angry.
-But then say to yourself: And tomorrow it will go on again!
-It won't get you anywhere if you sit at home and are angry at everything.
+Staying at home and being angry about everything won't get you anywhere.
 Don't just seek medical help.
-(Of course, a good doctor who cares for you is the be-all and end-all!)
-In addition, depending on the findings, a good physio practice, a good medical supply store and a very good compression manufacturer.
+(Of course, a good doctor who looks after you is the be-all and end-all!)
+In addition, depending on the findings, a good physiotherapy practice, a good medical supply store and a very good compression manufacturer.

 You talk a lot on Instagram about the role of exercise in your life.
 How important is exercise for you - especially in relation to lipedema?